OpenAtom-Linyaps/linyaps/docs/app-conf.md

-# Application run conf
+# Application Run Configuration

-Application run conf is the file how linglong runtime module load the app,
+Application run configuration is the file that the Linglong runtime module uses to load the app.

-and the conf is machine related, the user can set mount path, permisson control file to the app.
+The configuration is machine-related, and the user can set mount paths and permission control files for the app.

 ## File Format